No topics are associated with this blog

 "I don't know what makes you so sure - I'm certainly not convinced, but for now I'll accept what you say.
 At least until I have a chance to sort out this whole mess.
 Another thing I find unbelievable is the time span.
 God, Alex, these incidents have occurred over a twenty-five year period.
 Could one person or a group of people be responsible for carrying this out over such a long period of time - they'd have to be pretty old by now?
 I just don't..."

 "Excuse me for interrupting, but please understand that I don't expect you to have any immediate answers.
 And I never thought we could conclude this today; we haven't yet begun to consider how we should proceed with this.
 I know you need time to think this through - Lord knows I'm pushing you unfairly as it is - and I don't wish to intrude on your time here any more than is absolutely necessary.
 You were very gracious to come here on such short notice.
-I hope you might find time to meet with me again Monday afternoon, after the funeral, if that would be convenient.
+I hope you might find time to meet with me again on Monday afternoon, after the funeral, if that would be convenient.
 Maybe we can reach some conclusions then.
 Meantime, I haven't forgotten that I promised you dinner tonight.
 If we leave now we can make our eight o'clock reservation at my club."

 "Monday afternoon will be fine, and dinner sounds excellent."
 Actually, dinner was the best thing I had heard since I got here.

 Alex's club was exactly as I imagined it would be.
 Very proper.
 Dark wood paneling, crimson carpet, large gilt-framed oils, glittering chandeliers, bone china, cut crystal, and very heavy silver flatware.
 There were ornate trays of scotch and bourbon being toted by waiters in tails - not a waitress in sight.
-Unfortunately, neither the cigar smoking nor the menu were to my liking.
+Unfortunately, neither the cigar smoking nor the menu was to my liking.
 Carcinogen and cholesterol were obviously not part of their vocabulary.
 There were multiple choices of beef, mutton, and veal, a shepherd's pie and a mixed grill.
-I had the one fish dish on the menu, a rather mediocre fillet of pollock, but I was so hungry it didn't really matter.
+I had the one fish dish on the menu, a rather mediocre fillet of Pollock, but I was so hungry it didn't really matter.

 During dinner we thankfully didn't talk about the issue at hand.
 We did talk football - American style, baseball, and some of the problems common to the construction industries in Great Britain and the United States.
 This led me to a dissertation on the role each country's banking community must play when the economy turns stagnant.
 I knew by the expression on his face that I had pushed the wrong button; he was a banker and I was a builder.
 So I switched back to baseball.
 After some very good brandy, Alex signed the chit and we left.
 We agreed to share a taxi home, and before dropping me at my hotel, Alex gave me the address of the church where the funeral would be held on Monday.